Dix (steamboat): Impact of sinking

-Reports of the number of passengers lost vary; The New York Times, having received a dispatch from Portland, Oregon about the sinking, reported the number lost as 40; Years later, in a 1913 story about Jeanie's loss off Calvert Island, the Times reported the number of passengers lost by the sinking of Dix as 54.
+Reports of the number of passengers lost vary; The New York Times, having received a dispatch from Portland, Oregon about the sinking, reported the number lost as 40.
+Years later, in a 1913 story about Jeanie's loss off Calvert Island, the Times reported the number of passengers lost by the sinking of Dix as 54.
 A 2011 Seattle Times article said the number was "as many as 45", when another source has it as over 45 people, including Charles Dennison.
 Mrs. Byler's sons, Charles and Christian, and their sister, Lillian, were all trapped below deck and taken down when the ship sank.

-The chief engineer, George F. Parks also drowned.
+The chief engineer, George F. Parks, also drowned.
 The wreck was sunk so deep that salvage operations were impossible.
 No bodies were ever recovered; the people were trapped inside and went down with her.
 Most of the Dix victims were from Port Blakely, and the place was hit hard, that night in the little town being described as "running of a gauntlet of shrieks and moans of grief-stricken wives and mothers ..."
 Work stopped briefly at the huge Port Blakely Lumber Mill for the first time in the mill's history.

 Captain Lermond was one of the survivors, indeed he died only in 1959, at the age of 90 years.
 Following the Dix sinking, his master's and pilot licenses were revoked.
-The Steamboat Inspection Service found Dix totally at fault for failure to keep an efficient lookout and that the captain, who had been acting as both master and fare collector at the time of the accident, was found to have negligently relinquished his control of the steamer to an unqualified person.
+The Steamboat Inspection Service found Dix totally at fault for failure to keep an efficient lookout; the captain, who had been acting as both master and fare collector at the time of the accident, was found to have negligently relinquished his control of the steamer to an unqualified person.
 Captain Lermond had apparently failed to protest the requirement he collect fares for fear of his job.

-Although his license was reinstated a year later, Captain Lermond served in command of tugs only for the rest of his career until 1933, never again commanding a passenger vessel.
+Although his license was reinstated a year later, Captain Lermond served exclusively in command of tugs for the rest of his career until 1933, never again commanding a passenger vessel.